codeforkjeff/S275_ETL/README.md

 # Features

-- Simple cleaning/prep of the [S275 files from OSPI](http://www.k12.wa.us/safs/db.asp)
+- Cleaning and ETL of the [S275 files from OSPI](http://www.k12.wa.us/safs/db.asp) into a SQL database
-- Prepares teacher assignments file
+- Generation of a teacher assignments file
-- Other products generated from S275 coming soon...
+- Other products coming soon...

 # Requirements